AlexanderJCS/multiplayer-snake/README.md

 # multiplayer-snake

 A multiplayer snake game using sockets and Pygame.
-The objective is to gain the necessary amount of points to win and out-live your opponent.
+The objective is to gain the necessary amount of points to win and/or to out-live your opponent.

-## Disclaimer
+## Disclaimer - Alpha

 **This project is in alpha.
 It may be very buggy, and there are still features that need to be added.**